eclipse-theia/theia/doc/Developing.md

 ### Debug the browser example's frontend

 - Start the frontend using `npm run start:frontend`
+- In a browser: open http://localhost:8080/ and use the dev tools for debugging
-- Start the debug tab and run the `Launch Frontend` configuration.
+- In VS Code: start the debug tab and run the `Launch Frontend` configuration.

 ### Debug the browser example's frontend and backend at the same time